sonjastndl/EAA/README.md

 >> ![Strategy A](results/processing/cleaning/Pops_StrategyA_1.png)
 >> ![Strategy B](results/processing/cleaning/Pops_StrategyB.png)
 >
-> For the following analysis, Strategy-A was used and the remaining [Dataset](data/environmental/fairicube/Env_imputed.csv) was selected, which consisted of 141 layers for 179 Drosophila sampels.
+> For the following analysis, Strategy-A was used and the remaining [Dataset](data/environmental/fairicube/Env_imputed.csv) was selected, which consisted of 141 layers for 179 Drosophila samples.

 ## Redundancy Analysis